-In June 2007, we announced that we have initiated a 28-week Phase 2 study with topiramate and phentermine in obese patients with type 2 diabetes.
+In June 2007, we announced that we have initiated a 28-week Phase 2 study with Qnexa in obese patients with type 2 diabetes.
 The randomized, double-blind, parallel-designed study will measure the effects of this combination on associated metabolic, cardiovascular, and anthropometric risk factors as well as changes in absolute weight, percent of baseline body weight lost, and a change in waist circumference.
 Subjects will also have a BMI between 27 and 42.
 Patients on antidepressants and common psychiatric medications such as SSRI's or SNRI's are allowed to participate in the study.
-The trial will take place at approximately 10 centers nationwide with planned enrollment of approximately 180 patients.
+The trial has enrolled 210 patients in ten centers nationwide and results from this study are expected by mid-2008.

 We have licensed and intend to continue to license from third parties the rights to other products to treat various diseases and medical conditions.
-We also sponsor early stage clinical trials at various research institutions.
+We also sponsor early stage clinical trials at various research institutions and intend to conduct early stage proof of concept studies on our own.
 We expect to continue to use our expertise in designing clinical trials, formulation and product development to commercialize pharmaceuticals for unmet medical needs or for disease states that are underserved by currently approved products.
 We intend to develop products with a proprietary position or that complement our other products currently under development.